 Every effort has been made to ensure that the information contained in The Graduate Studies Bulletin is complete and accurate.
 Martin Luther College reserves the right to modify information in this bulletin as needed.
-The most current information can be found in the electronic version found at www.mlc-wels.edu/go/grad, under Policies and Information.
+The most current information can be found in the electronic version at www.mlc-wels.edu/graduate-studies, under Policies and Information.